mwigoti/Mathare_IGAD/README.md

-# TerraSat Mathare
+# NEWIS

-TerraSat Mathare is a Django-based geospatial decision-support platform for flood-risk awareness, ward-level infrastructure monitoring, and community issue reporting in Mathare.
+NEWIS is a Django-based geospatial decision-support platform for flood-risk awareness, ward-level infrastructure monitoring, and community issue reporting in Mathare.
 The project combines GIS data, a public-facing interactive map, USSD-based resident reporting, and staff dashboards for triaging maintenance tasks and reviewing flood-risk information.

 This repository contains the application logic, templates, GIS models, and URL routes that power the platform.